 Consulting the results of the BBNP visitor survey, most visitors find that the NP is well managed (92% agree) and that information about the NP is easy to find before a visit (81% agree).
 This is important because it demonstrates the general access conditions in the NP and how easy it is for people to plan their visits, which crucially includes the planning of hiking or exercising routes.
 Furthermore, 'conditions of upland paths' (rated highly by 52%), 'conditions of lowland paths' (49%) and 'signage' (36%) were all features that were rated highly by interviewees.
-These results appear to indicate that the path network in the NP is well managed / maintained.
-This is important because having a variety of well-maintained paths to choose from, encourages visitors to stay on paths and reduces off-path trampling damage.
+These results appear to indicate that the path network http://mlcmac.org/llangtwg.htm [Accessed on the 27/08/2019]